-Too often, project controls are perceived as “back office analytics,” without a clear understanding of how it directly relates back to project performance and ROI.
+Too often, project controls are considered “back office analytics,” without a clear understanding of how it directly relates back to project performance and ROI.
 This makes it difficult for project teams to grab the attention of management.

-However, when recommendations are backed by facts and actionable data, teams are more likely to embrace them.
+However, when recommendations are supported by facts and actionable data, teams are more likely to embrace them.
 This is why it’s essential to build smart, automated and regular reports into the process.

 Here are a few reports that help to socialize project controls concepts with project teams and allow everyone to align on the best path forward: